 Expats doing business in Turkey will find themselves in a unique and dynamic business environment.
-With the country straddling Asia and Europe across the Bosphorus and sitting within reach of the Middle East, Turkey is a melting pot of Western, Eastern and Arabic influences.
+With the country straddling Asia and Europe and sitting within reach of the Middle East, Turkey is a melting pot of Western, Eastern and Arabic influences.

 Turkey has a large and well-educated population.
 Due to its political and economic stability, and its strategic geographic location, it has been seen by many international investors as the stepping stone to Central Asia and the Middle East.
 As such, many international organisations have set up regional offices in Turkey, particularly in the capital, Ankara, and Istanbul.

 In the World Bank’s 2020 Ease of Doing Business Survey, Turkey was placed 33rd out of 190 countries surveyed.
 The country scored well for factors such as protecting minority investors (21st), registering property (27th) and enforcing contracts (24th), but low in resolving insolvency (120th).

 Business dress in Turkey is conservative.
 Men are expected to wear a suit and tie, although high temperatures and humidity in Turkish cities may sometimes negate this and a shirt and smart trousers are acceptable.
 Women should also wear smart business suits and ensure that they keep their shoulders, arms and legs covered at all times.

 A firm handshake is exchanged when male associates greet each other and direct eye contact should be maintained at all times.
 This is often accompanied by the Islamic greeting, ‘Assalamu alaikum' (peace be upon you).
 Most women will also shake hands with business associates, although some Muslim women may not shake hands.
 If unsure, wait for a woman to initiate greetings.